cakephp/docs/en/development/routing.rst

 the prefix name.
 So ``/manager/posts/add`` would map to ``PostsController::manager_add()``.

-When using prefix routes its important to remember, using the HTML helper to build your links will help maintain the prefix calls.
+When using prefix routes it's important to remember, using the HTML helper to build your links will help maintain the prefix calls.
 Here's how to build this link using the HTML helper::